dchambers/composerjs/README.md

 });
 ```

-Notice here how the node-list handler is provided an additional `index` parameter that it can optionally make use of, and `current` is now a list of maps, but otherwise exactly the same handlers used for nodes can also be used for node-lists.
-Again, as with node handlers, it's also possible to refer to properties on remote parts of the model, but the `index` property always relates to the node on which `addHandler()` was invoked on.

 #### Interacting With Node Lists

-Node-lists have four useful methods that can be used both before and after `seal()` has been invoked:
+Node-lists have four useful methods that can be used after `seal()` has been invoked:

   * `length()` (the number of nodes within the node-list)
   * `item(index)` (retrieve the node at the given `index`)